 - The stunning Zagreb Cathedral is the tallest building in Croatia.
 There’s tons of history surrounding this monument.
 Today’s cathedral isn’t the original construction as it was damaged in the 13th century during an attack and fire.
 Unfortunately, it was damaged again by an earthquake in the 1800s.
 Today, it’s one of the most beautiful landmarks and is open for visitors.

 - If you visit Zagreb’s upper town at night, expect it to be lit up!
 There are hundreds of street lanterns manually lit each evening and put out at dusk which is definitely a sight to see.

 Where to Stay in Zagreb

 As a whole, Zagreb is fairly easy for foreigners to live and work in.
-There are plenty of English-speakers and it’s considered a safe city.
+There are plenty of English speakers and it’s considered a safe city.
 Digital nomads have it made with cafes on every corner supplying excellent wifi and a good caffeine hit.
-You really can’t go wrong living in any area of Zagreb, but let’s take a look at some noteworthy neighborhoods and how to find short-term rentals.
+You really can’t go wrong living in any area of Zagreb, but let’s take a look at some noteworthy neighbourhoods and how to find short-term rentals.

 Popular Areas for Digital Nomads to Live in Zagreb

-When people think of where to live in Zagreb, there are some well-known neighborhoods popular for different features.
+When people think of where to live in Zagreb, there are some well-known neighbourhoods popular for different features.

 - Donji Grad (Lower Town): This area is in the center of Zagreb and is where a lot of life takes place.
 There are many coffee shops, beautiful parks, and people.